 But try as he might, all it takes is the right clue to put 007 back in the game: Vesper’s posthumous text message tipping off the location of Spectre agent Mr. White (Jesper Christensen).

 With a strategically placed gunshot and a new suit for the occasion, Daniel Craig got to cement his place in James Bond history by telling Mr. White exactly who he is.
 Composer David Arnold’s rendition of the James Bond theme swells to meet Craig's chilling proclamation that after a hard-fought adventure, he had earned the right to truly say that he was "Bond… James Bond."

 Sixteen years have led to NO TIME TO DIE, the 25th James Bond film overall and the fifth in Daniel Craig’s storied, record-setting tenure as the longest-running actor to be cast in the role of 007.
 There’s no telling what’s going to happen or what twists will close out this auspicious run for Craig’s portrayal.
 But what we can say is that if any of this next film’s moments rank as highly as the ones we’ve just discussed, it’ll have been worth the wait.

-NO TIME TO DIE will hit theatres on November 25, so be sure to set a reminder to let you know when tickets for 007’s latest adventure are on sale!
+NO TIME TO DIE will hit theatres this November, so be sure to set a reminder to let you know when tickets for 007’s latest adventure are on sale!